 Although interest rates are attractive right now and sellers are fetching higher prices, the housing market is showing signs of slowing down.
 That means houses are sitting a bit longer and not experiencing the bidding wars as often as they were just a few short months ago.
 This fact ups your chances of securing a deal at a reasonable price and locking in a good rate before it rises again.

-And finding a good deal doesn’t necessarily mean you have to move either.
+And finding a good deal on a real estate platform doesn’t necessarily mean you have to move either.
 You could use the property to rent and have someone else pay down your mortgage while you build equity.